-We remain fully operational, with our business continuing to support all of our clients.
-Given the current situation with COVID-19 (Coronavirus), we continue to monitor and follow Government guidance whist implementing a number of key measures:
+Throughout the pandemic, we have remained fully operational, with our business continuing to support all of our clients.
+We continue to monitor and follow Government guidance and will introduce measures as and when necessary.

-We are continuing to visit sites when required, whilst observing government advice on public transport.
-PPE has been provided to each staff member to use on site, and replacement PPE can be requested at any time.
+We are continuing to visit sites when required.
+PPE has been provided to all our people to use on site, and replacement PPE can be requested at any time.

-- Staff working remotely with full system communications
+- Our people working remotely with full system communications

 Our IT systems provide a VPN connection for remote access to our network.
-This enables staff full access to all project emails, documents and file management systems which allows transparency and continuity across the business in the event that cover is required for absence.
+This enables our people full access to all project emails, documents and file management systems which allows transparency and continuity across the business in the event that cover is required for absence.

 - Limiting non-essential interaction and travel